Try a new way to drive

 - Level 1 charging requires plugging the 120V cord set that comes with most new plug-in vehicles directly into any electric outlet.
-With Level 1 charging you can add approximately five miles of range per hour of charge, or roughly 60 miles of recharge in a 12-hour period.
+Level 1 charging adds approximately 5 miles of range per hour of charge, or roughly 60 miles of recharge in a 12-hour period.

 - Level 2 charging requires a dedicated 240V circuit and Level 2 EV charging equipment.
-With Level 2 charging you can add 12 to 25 miles of range per hour of charge (depending on the car), so less time is needed to fully charge your vehicle.
+Level 2 charging adds 12 to 25 miles of range per hour of charge (depending on the car), so less time is needed to fully charge your vehicle.
 This charging option works with our discounted off-peak rates, including our Drive On Electric Vehicle Rate in Minnesota.
-Some Level 2 charging stations are hardwired to the circuit and others may have a 240V cord and plug that may be used with a 240V outlet wired to your off-peak service.
+Some Level 2 charging stations are hardwired to the circuit while others have a 240V cord and plug that may be used with a 240V outlet wired to your off-peak service.

 The below charging option is often used by third parties to provide charging options when away from home.

 - Level 3 direct current fast charger (DCFC) commonly is used when traveling long distances.
-With DCFC charging you can add 2.9 to 8.7 miles per minute with 50 and 150 kW chargers.
+DCFC charging adds 2.9 to 8.7 miles per minute with 50 and 150 kW chargers.

 Learn more about EV technology and advances at energy.gov.